YujieZhou0813/yujiezhou0813.github.io/content/About/_index.md

 ---
 title: "About"
 weight: 30
-description: "Yujie Zhou is a Chinese visual artist based in Helsinki, Finland.
+description: "Yujie Zhou is a visual artist based in Helsinki, Finland.
 They navigate performativity and a decoded notion of language through photography, textiles, video, and publishing.
 Based on the juxtaposition between their nationalist upbringing and their current life in Diapora, their practice interrogates dominant historical narratives and power structures while reframing collective individuality.instagram:@yujie.jpg"
 bookFlatSection: true
 ---

 **Yujie Zhou**

 Born in China.
 Based in Helsinki, Finland
-Contact: yujiezhoustudio@gmail.com

 Yujie Zhou (they/them) is a Chinese visual artist based in Helsinki, Finland.
 They navigate performativity and a decoded notion of language through photography, textiles, video, and publishing.
 Based on the juxtaposition between their nationalist upbringing and their current life in Finland, their practice interrogates dominant historical narratives and power structures while reframing collective individuality.